Materials List for Beginners Workshop

 For some of the techniques in this workshop an old very tired brush will be really useful .

 Winsor & Newton Cotman Student Watercolours (or any other brand) 8ml tubes are reasonably priced or Winsor & Newton Artist quality but they are more expensive.
-No need for large sets of 24 or 48 pans as you will have more colours than you need.
+No need to buy large sets of 24 or 48 pans as you will have more colours than you need.
 Suggested colours: ( if you don’t have these just bring along any you already have)

 Vermilion or winsor red or cad red or carmine